simphotonics/simulated_annealing/README.md

 too many up-hill moves at high temperatures wasting computational time and delaying convergence.
 * `gammaEnd`: Final acceptance probability.
 Towards the end of the annealing process one assumes that the solution has converged towards the global minimum and up-hill moves should be restricted.
 For this reason &gamma;<sub>end</sub> has default value 0.05.
-* `dEnergyStart`: A **critical SA parameter** used to estimate the initial temperature T<sub>start</sub>.
-It has default value `field.dEnergyStart`.
-   If &Delta;E<sub>start</sub> is too large the algorithm will oscillate wildy between random points and will most likely not converge towards an acceptable solution.
-   On the other hand, if &Delta;E<sub>start</sub> is too small up-hill moves are unlikely and the solution most likely converges towards a local minimum or a point situated in a plateau-shaped region.
-* `dEnergyEnd`: Typical energy variation &Delta;E if the current position is perturbed within the minimum search neighbourhood  &omega;<sub>end</sub>.
-It is used to calculate T<sub>end</sub>.
 * `iterations`: Determines the number of temperature steps in the annealing schedule.

 ## Examples